djkunkel/retro-gfx/README.md

 A tiny, simple VESA graphics library for DOS

 # Purpose
-1. This is a purely educational exercise for me, and I claim no responsibility for the correctness of this code.
+1. This is a purely educational exercise for me and my friends to learn more about low level programming and the systems we grew up using as kids.

 # Building